Billy Backus

-Billy Backus, (born March 5, 1943 in Canastota, New York) is a former World Welterweight Champion professional boxer.
+Billy Backus, (born March 5, 1943) is an American former Undisputed World Welterweight Champion professional boxer.
 In the summer of 2006 Backus retired from his correctional facility job and moved to South Carolina.

 Early boxing career

 Backus, who is the nephew of boxing legend and former world champion Carmen Basilio, started his career by winning only 7 of his first 19 bouts.
 In 1964, things looked promising when he won four bouts in a row, but then he suffered a three fight losing streak.
 At this point of his career, he had a record of 8 wins, 7 losses and 3 draws and he retired from boxing.
 To make things worse, he had lost his last fight, against Rudy Richardson, on his twenty-second birthday.

 Rise to prominence

 Backus resumed his boxing career in 1966, but probably never in his wildest dreams could he have envisioned what happened next: in his comeback bout, he knocked out Tod Purtell in the first round, and that marked his embarcation on a seven-fight winning streak that included avenging an earlier loss to Dick French.
 That streak was broken by a defeat at the hands of Percy Pugh in New Orleans, but soon he started on another winning streak, eight in a row, including two over Pugh.
 Then, Pugh broke his winning streak once again, beating him in 15 rounds, once again at New Orleans.
 After splitting two fights with Jerry Pellegrini and drawing in four rounds with Ricky Ortiz, Backus embarked on another winning streak, including an eight-round knockout over Ortiz in a rematch.